Tips for Carrying Clothes for Ladakh Trip

 What clothes to wear in Leh Ladakh in September?

 September is the month when the cold starts to set in Ladakh, and winter-like conditions begin to prevail.
-Snow is mostly gone, but high altitude places like Khardungla, Pangong Tso and Tso Moriri are pretty cold in the morning and evenings.
+Snow is mostly gone, but high-altitude places like Khardungla, Pangong Tso, and Tso Moriri are pretty cold in the morning and evenings.
 Not to forget September 2018 when a snowstorm caused lots of casualties.
 Hence, you must be very prepared with clothing starting from September up to June.
 Among the list mentioned in this article, the must-have clothing items to carry to Ladakh in September are listed as

 — fleece jacket or light woolen jacket (windproof),